Intermittent time series forecasting: local vs global models

-We now statistically compare FNNs, DeepAR and D-Linear.
-For each data set, we test the significance of the difference between them, using an ANOVA test; namely we fit a linear regression whose response variable is the score achieved by the model and whose categorical covariates are the model type and the metric type.
-The regression formula is
+We now statistically compare FNNs, DLinear, TiDE, DeepAR, and PatchTST.
+For each data set and distribution head, we test the significance of the difference between them, using an ANOVA test; namely we fit a linear regression whose response variable is the score achieved by the model and whose categorical covariates are the model type and the metric type.
+The regression formula we use is

-where $\varepsilon \sim \mathcal{N}(0, \sigma^2)$ is Gaussian noise, $\textbf{I}_\mathrm{model}$ and $\textbf{I}_\mathrm{metric}$ are one-hot encoded vectors referring to model type (\{FNNs, DeepAR\}) and metric type $\{$sQL$_q$ for $q \in \{0.8, 0.9, 0.95, 0.99\}$, RMSSE$\}$.
-The intercept $c_0$ corresponds to the reference levels, D-Linear and sQL$_{0.5}$; the coefficients $\mathbf{c}_\mathrm{model}$ represent the average score difference of FNNs and DeepAR compared to D-Linear.
-The coefficients $\mathbf{c}_\mathrm{metric}$ represent the average difference of the metric value with respect to sQL$_{0.5}$; we do not interpret them, but they are needed in the model to match the ANOVA assumption of homogeneous variance of the residuals, since the different metrics might be on a different scale.
-We fit the model is fit having available ten independent results for each pair model/metric.
+where $\varepsilon \sim \mathcal{N}(0, \sigma^2)$ is Gaussian noise, $\textbf{I}_\mathrm{model}$ and $\textbf{I}_\mathrm{metric}$ are one-hot encoded vectors referring to model type (\{FNN, DLinear, DeepAR, PatchTST\}) and metric type $\{$sQL$_q$ for $q \in \{0.5, 0.8, 0.9, 0.95, 0.99\}\}$.
+The intercept $c_0$ corresponds to the reference levels, TiDE and RMSSE.
+The coefficients $\mathbf{c}_\mathrm{model}$ represent the average score difference of DeepAR, DLinear and FNNs compared to TiDE: the former has been chosen as a baseline as it is a recent and fast model.
+The coefficients $\mathbf{c}_\mathrm{metric}$ represent the average difference of the metric value with respect to RMSSE; we do not report them, they are only needed in the model to match the ANOVA assumption of homogeneous variance of the residuals, since different metrics might lie on a different scale.
+For each distribution head, the regression is fit on ten independent results for each model/metric pair.

-The model coefficients are shown in Tab.~\ref{tab:anova_negbin}.
-A positive coefficient implies worse performance than D-Linear (higher loss), and vice versa.
-Feed-forward neural networks achieve worse scaled quantiles loss compared to D-Linear on every data set; in most cases, the difference is statistically significant.
-DeepAR is more competitive than FNNs but it is also outperformed by D-Linear.
-Similar conclusions can be drawn by looking at the results obtained with the Tweedie or the HSNB distribution head (Appendix~\ref{appendix:anova}).
-Overall we identify D-Linear as the recommended architecture, also thank to its its low training and prediction times (Sec.~\ref{sec:comp_times}).
-Indeed, the effectiveness of the D-Linear model can be attributed to the denoising effect of the moving average kernel, which extrapolates the mean signal from the time series.
+The coefficients are shown in Tab.~\ref{tab:anova_model}.
+A positive coefficient implies worse performance than TiDE (higher loss), and vice versa.

+With each distribution head, we observe that PatchTST, DeepAR, and FNNs are generally worse than TiDE.
+The latter two, moreover, are penalised by larger computational costs.
+The only case in which TiDE does not win on most datasets is when it is compared with DLinear, using a negative binomial distribution head.
+Thus, the analysis underlines that TiDE is the best neural network architecture for both its accuracy and its fast training and prediction times.